BlueBoxWare/LibGDXPlugin/README.md

 To disable color previews, go to *Settings* -> *Editor* -> *LibGDXPlugin*.

+Color previews are also shown in the Debug Tool Window.

 ### Skin JSON support
 Files with the extension `.skin` are treated as Skin JSON files.
 For files with the extension `.json` which look like Skin files, you are asked whether they should be treated as Skin files (can be turned of in the settings).
 You can also mark and unmark files as Skin files using the context menu of a file.